rushilss/rushillss.github.io/index.md

 ```

 Then I took the average position over the last ten years and added it to the transfer table, so you can see each club's average position over the last ten years.
-This gives an overall idea of how a team performed in the last decade.
+I also got the average pts, goals for, and goals against in the last 10 years.
+This gives a very sound overall idea of how a team performed in the last decade and will allow me to do in depth analysis later.

-I then took got data for the last five years, so I extracted the average position and total net spend over the last five years.
+I then took got data for the last five years, so I extracted the average position, points, goals for, goals against, and total net spend over the last five years.
 This is an extremely important delineation in time because in 2016 the premier league signed a new television deal which saw revenue for the league and its clubs' skyrocket.
 So measuring the last five years will give a more accurate reading of how clubs are spending their money in the modern-day.

 ```markdown
 N = 4